The Ultimate Las Vegas Honeymoon

 Party All Over

 For those so inclined, you can party day and night.
 Begin with a daytime pool party at one of many day clubs or pool clubs in Vegas (to feel like a high roller, reserve a cabana).
 Although each venue is different, the must-haves include good music, cool pools and delicious cocktails.
-Then, repeat the revelry at night at the city's many nightclubs, bars, lounges, and strip clubs—from classy to electrifying.
+Then, repeat the revelry at night at the city's many nightclubs, bars, lounges and strip clubs—from classy to electrifying.

 What to Pack for a Las Vegas Honeymoon

-Pack fashion-forward attire (stilettos, trendy jumpsuits and dresses, button-down shirts) if you plan to explore the nightlife, recommends O'Hara.
-You'll also need comfortable walking shoes, says Siegal, since The Strip is vast and the hotels large.
 "Even going from the hotel entrance to a restaurant inside could be a 10-minute walk," she explains.
-If you plan to visit the Grand Canyon (the Western rim is about a two-hour drive from The Strip) or Red Rock Canyon, tote a sweater, since those areas get much cooler than the city.
+If you plan to visit the Grand Canyon (the Western rim is about a two-hour drive from The Strip) or Red Rock Canyon, pack a sweater or two in your honeymoon luggage, since those areas get much cooler than the city.
 For hot days, you'll definitely need sunscreen, hats, sunglasses and lightweight clothing.